-Admission to the Utah College of Dental Hygiene (UCDH) Dental Hygiene Program is competitive.
-(Utah college of Dental hygiene is a division of Careers Unlimited, LLC.)
+Admission to UCDH Dental Hygiene Program is competitive.
 Selection is based on many factors including the applicant's post-secondary (college) academic record, life experiences, potential for success in the dental hygiene program, and other criteria established during the on-site person to person interview.
 To be considered for admission, students must meet the following requirements: